fatehullah778866/Python-Django-Complete-Guide/basic-level/README.md

-# Basic Level - Weeks 1-6: Django Fundamentals
+# Basic Level - Weeks 1-8: Django Fundamentals

 Welcome to your Django learning journey! 🎉

-This folder contains detailed, beginner-friendly guides for your first six weeks of learning Django.
+This folder contains detailed, beginner-friendly guides for your first eight weeks of learning Django.
 Each step is explained in simple terms, as if you're learning for the first time, with line-by-line explanations and Windows-specific commands.

 ## 📚 What You'll Learn

-In these first six weeks, you'll learn:
+In these first eight weeks, you'll learn:

 **Weeks 1-2: Introduction & Setup**
 1. **What Django is and why we use it** - Understanding the basics